Libardo1/BioinformaticsPracticals/src/chapter1.rst

 and choose "FASTA" from the list that appears.
 A box will pop up asking you what to name the file.
-You should give it a sensible name (eg. "lambda.fasta") and save it in a place where you will remember (eg. in the "My Documents" folder is a good idea).
+You should give it a sensible name (eg. "lambda.fasta") and save it in a place where you will remember (eg. in the "My Documents" folder is a good idea):

 |image4|